Meriam George

 Meriam George (مريم چورچ, /arz/; born 30 May 1987 in Cairo, Egypt) is an Egyptian model and beauty pageant titleholder.

 Career

 At the age of eighteen, she was the official Pantene Miss Egypt 2005 winner.
 She represented Egypt in Miss Universe 2005, Miss Intercontinental 2005 and Miss Earth 2006.
 She was among the eight finalists in Miss Earth, a semifinalist in Miss Intercontinental, and did not place in Miss Universe.
 In October 2013, she traveled to Seoul, South Korea, to represent her country as "Miss Egypt" at the Miss Supertalent of the World 2013, where she placed as first runner-up, Egypt's best showing in the grand slam pageants since Antigone Costanda was Miss World in 1954.
-She is a Coptic Christian.